-where $c_p$ is the plume signal (in kg/m).
-The quantity $M_p$ has units of kg m-1, i.e. mass of CO2 within a slice of thickness of 1 m.
-Next, $M_p$ is converted to a total mass flux using the wind speed u perpendicular to the control surface:
+where c_p is the plume signal (in kg/m2).
+The quantity M_p has units of kg m-1, i.e. mass of CO2 within a slice of thickness of 1 m.
+Next, M_p is converted to a total mass flux using the wind speed u perpendicular to the control surface: